 Caffeine’s effects can be felt within 15 minutes of ingesting it.
 Caffeine levels in the blood rise around an hour after consumption and continue to rise for many hours in most persons.

 Half of the caffeine you ingested six hours earlier is still in your system six hours later.
 Caffeine remains in your system for up to ten hours after consumption.

 Effects of too much caffeine

-Some people are immune to the effects of caffeine; however, if you’re like most people and take more than the suggested limit of 400 mg of caffeine/day, you may experience any of the following symptoms mentioned below.
+Some people are immune to the effects of caffeine; however, if you’re like most people and take more than the suggested limit of 400 mg of caffeine/per day, you may experience any of the following symptoms mentioned below.

-Increased blood pressure, dizziness, dehydration, and insomnia or uneasy sleep.
-You may also feel jittery, shaky, or nervous, have headaches, experience racing or irregular heartbeat, and have digestive disorders including diarrhea or reflux and anxiety.
+You may also feel jittery, shaky, or nervous, experience a racing or irregular heartbeat, and have digestive disorders, including diarrhea or reflux and anxiety.

 Poor sleep quality disrupted sleep patterns.